oduwsdl/MementoEmbed/README.md

 ![Image of a Social Card](docs/source/images/socialcard-example.png?raw=true "Social Card Example for http://arquivo.pt/wayback/19980205082901/http://www.caleida.pt/saramago/")

-A tool to create archive-aware embeddable surrogates for archived web pages (mementos), like the social card above.
+MementoEmbed is a tool to create archive-aware embeddable **surrogates** for archived web pages (mementos), like the **social card** above.
 MementoEmbed is different from other surrogate-generation systems in that it provides access to archive-specific information, such as the original domain of the URI-M, its memento-datetime, and to which collection a memento belongs.

-MementoEmbed can also create browser thumbnails like the one below.
+MementoEmbed can also create **browser thumbnails** like the one below.

 ![Image of a Browser Thumbnail](docs/source/images/thumbnail-example.png?raw=true "Thumbnail Example for http://arquivo.pt/wayback/19980205082901/http://www.caleida.pt/saramago/")

-In addition, MementoEmbed can create imagreels, animate GIFs of the best five images from the memento, as seen below.
+In addition, MementoEmbed can create **imagereels**, animated GIFs of the best five images from the memento, as seen below.

 ![Image of an Imagereel](docs/source/images/imagereel-example.gif?raw=true "Imagereel example for https://wayback.archive-it.org/2358/20110211072257/http://news.blogs.cnn.com/category/world/egypt-world-latest-news/")

-For more information on this application, please visit our [Documentation Page](https://mementoembed.readthedocs.io/en/latest/).
+For more information on this application, please visit our [Documentation Page](https://mementoembed.readthedocs.io/en/latest/) and read the [original blog post describing the reasons behind MementoEmbed](https://ws-dl.blogspot.com/2018/08/2018-08-01-preview-of-mementoembed.html).

 ## Installation and Execution